 This is a View that shows a single record/entity and its details.

-💪 In Fibery layout is much better and you can re-arrange blocks inside easily.
+In Fibery layout is much better and you can re-arrange blocks inside easily.
+However, it is not as flexible as an interface designer in Airtable.

 🦐 In Airtable board view is very simplistic.
 You can’t change cards layout, cant have horizontal lanes and scrolling is per lane (not very usable).